Libfix

-In linguistics, a libfix is a productive bound morpheme affix created by rebracketing and back-formation, often a generalization of a component of a blended or portmanteau word.
+In linguistics, a libfix (from "liberated affix") is a productive bound morpheme affix created by rebracketing and back-formation, often a generalization of a component of a blended or portmanteau word.
 For example, walkathon was coined in 1932 as a blend of walk and marathon, and soon thereafter the -athon part was reinterpreted as a libfix meaning "event or activity lasting a long time or involving a great deal of something".
 Words formed with this suffix include talkathon, telethon, hackathon, and so on.
 Affixes whose morpheme boundaries are etymologically based, and which are used in their original sense, are not libfixes.
 Libfixes often utilise epenthesis, as in the example of -holism and -holic which are joined with consonant-final segments via the vowel ⟨a⟩, creating work-a-holism or sex-a-holism.

 History

 Splinters were defined by Berman in 1961 as non-morphemic word fragments.
 This includes not just libfixes, but also word fragments which become words, like burger (< hamburger), flu (< influenza), and net (< network).

 The name libfix was coined by Arnold Zwicky in 2010 as a blend of "liberated" and "affix" specifically for splinters used as productive morphemes.